i05nagai/memorandum/language/english_speaking.md

     * The city has grown fast in recent years. it's got bigger and bigger.
     * As I lostend to his story, I became more and more convinced that he is lying
     * These days more and more people are learning English
+    * It gets more and more difficult to understand what is goind on
+    * More and more peopole are becoming fed up with the corruption in government
+    * More and more, we are finding that people want to continue working beyond 60
+    * As the disease worsened, he found walking more and more difficult
+    * I find myself thinking about it more and more
+    * People seem toe be getting allergies more and more
+* more or less
+    * a place where the ground was more or less flat
+    * The've settled here more or less permanently
+    * This report says more or less the same thing as the previous one
+* That oner shot with the sun rising was breathtaking for both my filmmaker and musci-loving side.
 * The ...
 The ..
     * What time the shall we leave?
 The sooner The better.
     * The bigger the better.